Boiler Not Working? Common Boiler Problems & How To Fix

-If you do notice a leak, you are going to have to get in touch with an experienced gas boiler engineer who can check over your system, ensuring that any fault parts are replaced or that any leaks in the pipework are secured.
+If you do notice a leak, you are going to have to get in touch with an experienced gas boiler engineer who can check over your central heating system, ensuring that any faulty parts are replaced or that any leaks in the pipework are secured.

 Your boiler is working but you have got no hot water